chb0github/pyrsia/docs/blockchain/why-us-aleph.md

 ## Core Requirements
 - No currency.
 We wish to avoid legal problems
 - Short TTF
-- Apache 2 or compatible license
+- Apache 2 or compatible license (To avoid legal problems)
+- Active community development (necessary for good support)

 Given the complexity of consensus and the data structures used to manage a blockchain, it's advisable to find existing code that can be leveraged; stand on the shoulders of giants, as the expression goes.
 However, this led us into a